Precious Metals

 Roth IRA

-A Roth IRA is the next major type of IRA account, and it differs from the Traditional IRA in that it invests with post-tax dollars.
+A Roth IRA is the next major type of IRA account, and it differs from the Traditional IRA in that it uses post-tax dollars.
 The assets in your Roth IRA also accrue tax-free, and qualified distributions are not subject to taxation.

 Contributions to a Roth IRA are not tax-deductible, and there are income limits above which you won’t be able to make contributions to a Roth IRA.
 Additionally there are some Roth-specific rules such as the 5-year rule when it comes to distributions of earnings.